nicieja/lammy/README.md

 # Lammy

 Lammy is a simple LLM library for Ruby.
-It doesn’t treat prompts as just strings.
+It doesn't treat prompts as just strings.
 They represent the entire code that generates the strings sent to a LLM.
 The abstraction also makes it easy to attach these methods directly to models, avoiding the need for boilerplate service code.

-The approach is inspired by [Python’s ell](https://github.com/MadcowD/ell).
-I haven’t come across a Ruby port yet, so I decided to start experimenting on my own.
+The approach is inspired by [Python's ell](https://github.com/MadcowD/ell).
+I haven't come across a Ruby port yet, so I decided to start experimenting on my own.

 ## Installation